LLNL/sundials/doc/shared/sunlinsol/SUNLinSol_SPGMR.rst

         if the print level value was invalid

    **Notes:**
       This function is intended for users that wish to monitor the linear solver progress.
 By default, the print level is 0.

-   **SUNDIALS must be built with the CMake option ``SUNDIALS_BUILD_WITH_MONITORING``, to utilize this function.**
+      **SUNDIALS must be built with the CMake option** ``SUNDIALS_BUILD_WITH_MONITORING`` **to utilize this function.**
-   See section :numref:`Installation.CMake.Options` for more information.
+      See :numref:`Installation.CMake.Options` for more information.

 For backwards compatibility, we also provide the wrapper functions,